An Abu Dhabi day trip from Dubai is easy, exciting, and full of wonderment.

 As we were staying in Dubai and had gone up the Burj Khalifa, the tallest building in the world, we opted not to experience the Observation Deck at 300 in the limited time provided by our Abu Dhabi day trip.
-However, the views are distinctively different than Dubai, and reportedly outstanding.
+However, the views are distinctively different from Dubai and reportedly outstanding.

 Wahat Al Karama

 This memorial honours Emirati heroes, including soldiers, police, diplomats and civilians who sacrificed their lives in service for their country.
 It spans 46,000 square metres and is located opposite the Sheikh Zayed Grand Mosque.

 Public tours only became available here in 2019, so we didn’t have the opportunity.
 Photos suggest it is lovely and worth a visit.
 Note the palace shares a dress code with the Grand Mosque and women must wear a head covering, as well as long loose clothing, and ensure their arms and legs are fully covered.